Can long-term usage of Amphetamine cause serious health effects?

 Hi doctor,

 I appreciate your concern.
-I have one more quick question, and I do not mind paying.
+I have one more question.
 My Amphetamine is not prescribed.
 I buy from dealers.
-Do doctors in western countries prescribe this for people like me?
-They accuse me falsely of taking Benzos, but I tell them that I do not.
+Do doctors in other countries prescribe this for people like me?
+They accuse me falsely of taking the tablet Benzodiazepines, but I tell them that I do not.
 If I take Amphetamines, would I be able to get it on prescription?
-Thank u for your speedy first response.

 Hi,